-Sending to "all staff" put in BCC line (not the To or CC field)
+Sending to all staff put in BCC line.

-To avoid including personal data in emails, where possible
+To avoid including personal data in emails where possible

-To start a new email conversation, where possible
+To start a new email conversation where possible

 To avoid the Reply All option

 To carefully check that you have the correct recipient.
 Easy visual checks ... staff have (WA Staff) displayed in their name, in the outlook directory staff names start with first name and include a job title.
 Pupils emails start with a number and on display you will see their house name.